nsq974487195/SMR-Simulator/README.md

 # Contact and Bug Reports

-Please contact (mailto:dl-smrsim@wdc.com) to report problems.
+Please contact (mail to:dl-smrsim@wdc.com) to report problems.

 # References